Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Introduction

 The presence of additional singularities on the physical strip related to the bound states, absent for \(N=2\), leads in \(N>2\) case to significant modifications, already in the expression for the energies of excited states.
 We find from our NLIE's the finite size (L\"uscher) corrections which reveal the presence of the so called \(\mu\)-terms.
 We also test our NLIE's analytically, comparing the results with the known analytic data in the ultraviolet (conformal) limit.
 Finally, we demonstrate the power of our approach by solving the resulting NLIE's numerically, for the vacuum energy and the energies of some low lying excited states as functions of the size \(m\L\) for \(N=3\).

-One of the principal motivations for our work is the hope to fulfill the same program in the case of recently constructed AdS/CFT Y-system \cite{Gromov:2009tv,Gromov:2009bc,Gromov:2009zb} for the exact spectrum of anomalous dimensions in N=4 supersymmetric Yang-Mills theory.
+One of the principal motivations for our work was the possibility to realize the same program in the case of recently constructed AdS/CFT Y-system \cite{Gromov:2009tv,Gromov:2009bc,Gromov:2009zb} for the exact spectrum of anomalous dimensions in N=4 supersymmetric Yang-Mills theory.
 The PCF model, having \(N-1\) particles (including \(N-2 \) bound states) in its asymptotic spectrum, bears many similarities with the AdS/CFT case where the number of bound states is infinite.
-The corresponding Wronskian solutions of AdS/CFT Y-system, or Hirota equation with the so called T-hook boundary conditions is already available \cite{Gromov:2010vb,GKLT}.
+The corresponding Wronskian solutions of AdS/CFT Y-system, or Hirota equation with the so called T-hook boundary conditions is also available \cite{Gromov:2010vb,GKLT}.